Codeception/Codeception/docs/modules/Db.md

 # Db Module
-**For additional reference,, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Db)**
+**For additional reference, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Db.php)**

 Works with SQL dabatase.

 The most important function of this module is cleaning database before each test.